aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/datasorterkey/_index.md

 ```

 Represents the type of sorting.
-[SortOnType](../../com.aspose.cells/sortontype).
+See [SortOnType](../../com.aspose.cells/sortontype).

 **Returns:**
 int